 Different organisations will have different needs and methods for consultation with staff.
 Small ones generally have more informal methods, often through direct contact with employees such as a manager walking around and talking to people.
-Nevertheless, this should not be used as a substitute for or undermining of collective agreements.
+Nevertheless, this should not be used as a substitute for, or undermine collective agreements.
 Larger businesses lend themselves to more formal structures, the nature of which would be a subject for the bargaining agenda.
-Staff forums may include electronic communication (e-mails, newsletters and online questionnaires etc.), group meetings and one-on-one meetings but, as in smaller firms, none of these tools should be deployed to sabotage existing agreements arising from collective bargaining.
-A point to consider is that consultation is not briefing, it is dialogue and has specific connotations in workplaces where trade unions are recognised, pursuant to UK and European legislation.
-According to the ACAS Code of Practice, disclosure of information to trade unions for collective bargaining purposes includes pay and benefits, employee numbers, performance and financial data.
+Staff forums may include electronic communication (e-mails, newsletters and online questionnaires etc.), group meetings and one-on-one meetings.
+As in smaller firms, none of these tools should be deployed to sabotage existing agreements arising from collective bargaining.